dovry/PoE-Temple-Raider/README.md

 # PoE-Temple-Raider
-An AHK script to maximise profit from Atzoatl
+An AHK script to maximise returns from Atzoatl